-I teach two formal courses at Emory University along with short courses outside Emory that focus on the EpiModel software tool.
+I teach two formal courses at Emory University focusing on infectious disease epidemiology, and I also teach short courses outside Emory that primarily focus on the EpiModel modeling platform.

 Network Modeling for Epidemics.
 Summers at the University of Washington and Virtually (Zoom).

-NME is a 5-day short course at the University of Washington that provides an introduction to stochastic network models for infectious disease transmission dynamics, with a focus on empirically based modeling of HIV transmission.
-It is a "hands-on" course, using the EpiModel software package in R (www.epimodel.org).
+Network Modeling for Epidemics is a 5-day short -course at the University of Washington that provides an introduction to stochastic network models for infectious disease transmission dynamics, with a focus on empirically based modeling of HIV transmission.
+It is a "hands-on" course, using the EpiModel software package in R [www.epimodel.org].
 EpiModel provides a unified framework for statistically based modeling of dynamic networks from empirical data, and simulation of epidemic dynamics on these networks.
 It has a flexible open-source platform for learning and building several types of epidemic models: deterministic compartmental, stochastic individual-based, and stochastic network models.